clivetong/Talks/NetConf2025/README.md

 ### How do I get things to keep running when I shut the dashboard?

 - Containers can be made persistent.
-- Persistent execitables will come.
+- Persistent executables will come.
 - They'd like the dashboard to be persistent.

 ---